icopy-site/awesome/docs/awesome/awesome-iam.md

 - [a12n-server](https://github.com/curveball/a12n-server) - A simple authentication system which only implements the relevant parts of the OAuth2 standards.

 - [Logto](https://github.com/logto-io/logto) - Build the sign-in, auth, and user identity with this OIDC-based identity service.

+- [The Decline of OpenID](https://penguindreams.org/blog/the-decline-of-openid/) - OpenID is being replaced in the public web to a mix of OAuth 1, OAuth 2 or other proprietary SSO protocols.

+- [Why Mastercard Doesn't Use OAuth 2.0](https://developer.mastercard.com/blog/why-mastercard-doesnt-use-oauth-20) - “They did this to provide message-level integrity.
+OAuth 2 switched to transport-level confidentiality/integrity.” (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).

 - [OAuth 2.0 and the Road to Hell](https://gist.github.com/nckroy/dd2d4dfc86f7d13045ad715377b6a48f) - The resignation letter from the lead author and editor of the Oauth 2.0 specification.